 Voltshot weapons in Destiny 2

-Voltshot weapons examples, Destiny 2
+Voltshot Weapons, Destiny 2

 Voltshot’s description in-game, albeit vague, does provide some insight as to how the perk works: